 Individual Albanian people’s credit access seems threatened by the lack of borrower awareness and protections, as well as a lack of a functioning credit registry.
 Without these two things, a person is left vulnerable to financial debt and burden that can last years.

 Credit awareness is important because it poses as a financial risk for those who cannot afford it.
 If one is not careful, they can end up with massive debt.
 Debt hinders the chances of acquring a house, car, or financing any other prosperous items.

 According to the World Bank, while individual access may be threatened, cooperate business account for 74 percent of all credit in Albania and small businesses account for majority of the economic population.
 Though credit access usually reflects the economic stability of a country, Albania relies heavily on cooperations.

-For cooperate companies, credit access in Albania is important because credit helps businesses receive the funding they need to succeed financially.
+For cooperate companies, credit access is important because credit helps businesses receive the funding they need to succeed financially.
 According to Cardhub in 2015, the average business needs 12-18 months to improve its business credit score.

 – Seriah Sargenton